 stf offer education workshops that are pre-arranged and held on-site at participating primary schools in Bristol.

 We launched our Shakespeare Week workshops in March 2014 with the theme Comedy and Magic, exploring magic and comedy capers of some of Shakespeare’s finest plays.
-This year the theme was Friend and Foes and explored friendship and gang rivalry through the close relationships of Romeo, Juliet and Mercutio and the antipathy between the Capulets and the Montagues.
+In 2016 the theme was Friend and Foes and explored friendship and gang rivalry through the close relationships of Romeo, Juliet and Mercutio and the antipathy between the Capulets and the Montagues.
 This year our theme is Men, Monsters and Magic where we will be looking at the supernatural and all other magical aspects in The Tempest.

 ‘The class impressed themselves and us with what they could do!
 Would thoroughly recommend it!’